balfieri/cordic/README.md

 <p>
 CORDIC was invented in the 1950's.
 There is nothing novel or proprietary here.
 This is intended for tutorial purposes only.
-That said, as the library gets tested thoroughly, it might be good enough for some production code or as a reference for a production chip implementation.
+You should not assume that the library is bug-free or accurate enough for use as a production reference model.
-It's not ready for that currently.
 </p>

 <p>